Faculty-to-Faculty (F2F) Network Mentoring Program (NMP)

 Research also demonstrates that having supportive family and friends within your network is essential for overall well-being and success.
 While we cannot create family/friends/previous mentor connections, we can assist those looking to create a professional mentoring network.

-If you or your department/college/unit is interested in partnering with OVPDEMA to establish a F2F-NMP, please get in touch with us at AVPFB@iu.edu.
+If you or your department/college/unit is interested in partnering with OVPDEI to establish a F2F-NMP, please get in touch with us at AVPFB@iu.edu.
 If you’re interested in being a mentor or mentee please complete the application.